harharkh/sb_desc/README.md

-`sb_descriptors` is a C library to calculate the spherical Bessel descriptors defined by E. Kocer, J. K. Mason, and H. Erturk in [Kocer 2019 a][Kocer2019a] and [Kocer 2019 b].
+`sb_descriptors` is a C library to calculate the spherical Bessel descriptors defined by E. Kocer, J. K. Mason, and H. Erturk in [Kocer 2019 a][Kocer2019a] and [Kocer 2019 b][Kocer2019b].
 The intention is for these to be used to describe local atomic environments as is necessary for, e.g., machine learning potentials.

 The main contribution of this library is the efficient calculation of radial basis functions based on the eponymous spherical Bessel functions of the first